DimaNaeem/SalesDashboard-Tableau/README.md

 ## 🙏 Acknowledgments

-Thanks to **Baraa Bou-Saada** for his amazing Tableau tutorial and guidance.
+Thanks to **Baraa Bou-Saada | Data with Baraa** for his amazing Tableau tutorial and guidance.

 ---